Parabolic Conjugation and Commuting Varieties: Covering techniques and -filtered representations

 The aim of this subsection is to introduce some combinatorial elementary moves on labeled Young diagrams which will be used in \ref{tool1} and \ref{tool2}.
-The procedure will be to \emph{reduce} the labeled Young diagram, that is, we will use some non-zero entries $\gamma_{i,j}^m$ as \emph{pivots} in order to \emph{kill} (that is, to bring to $0$ by a base change) some other entries.
+The procedure consists in \emph{reducing} the labeled Young diagram.
+That is, we will use some non-zero entries $\gamma_{i,j}^m$ as \emph{pivots} in order to \emph{kill} (that is, to bring to $0$ by a base change) some other entries.
 The following proposition is well known \cite{Ho}. \begin{proposition} Performing a base change of the form

 keeps $f$ in Jordan normal form if and only if

 \end{proposition}